-6.1 National planning policy identifies that planning policies and decisions should avoid the development of isolated homes in the open countryside, unless specific criteria are met, which is also reflected within local plan policy STP1(Spatial Strategy).
-The local plan seeks to focus new development within sustainable locations.
-It includes a settlement hierarchy (policy STP1), which identifies that most development across the county will take place within main towns and service centres.
-The policy goes on to say 'Sustainable development will be supported... within settlement boundaries defined on the Local Plan policies map.'
-Cresswell has a settlement boundary, which is shown in figure 4.
+7.3 National planning policy identifies that planning policies and decisions should avoid the development of isolated homes in the open countryside, unless specific criteria are met, which is also reflected within Local Plan Policy STP 1 (Spatial Strategy).
+The Local Plan seeks to focus new development within sustainable locations.
+It includes a settlement hierarchy (Policy STP 1), which identifies that most development across the county will take place within main towns and service centres.
+The policy goes on to say, "Sustainable development will be supported ... within settlement boundaries defined on the Local Plan Policies Map."
+Cresswell has a settlement boundary, which is shown in Figure 4 below.

-Figure 4 - Cresswell Village settlement boundary
+Figure 4: Cresswell Village settlement boundary (Northumberland Local Plan)

-6.2 The local plan identifies Cresswell Village as a small village where a proportionate level of development will be supported within the defined settlement boundary.
-The settlement boundary is tightly drawn around the existing built development (figure 4).
-As a result of the detail contained within the local plan, it is not considered necessary for further policies within the neighbourhood plan regarding new housing development.
+The Local Plan identifies Cresswell Village as a small village where a proportionate level of development will be supported within the defined settlement boundary.
+The settlement boundary is tightly drawn around the existing built development (Figure 4).
+As a result of the detail contained within the Local Plan, it is not considered necessary for further policies within the neighbourhood plan regarding new housing development.

-8.Tourism
+8. Tourism

-The local plan states that Northumberland will be promoted and developed as a destination for tourists and visitors, while recognising the need to sustain and conserve the environment and local communities ECN 15.

-It also states that in the open countryside, visitor accommodation should, wherever possible, be limited to the reuse of buildings that are structurally sound, or to chalets and caravans and new or extensions to existing sites for camping, caravans, and chalets which will be supported in accessible locations outside the two AONBs and the World Heritage Site and its buffer zone, provided the development is adequately screened, taking into account short and long range views, by existing topography or vegetation or new good quality landscaping compatible with the surrounding landscape.

-Cresswell Village has two large static caravan parks within its boundary and a touring caravan site has been recently approved (2022).

-The Drift Café is a local commercial venture with a range of structures attached.
+- 8.1 The Northumberland Local Plan states that Northumberland will be promoted and developed as a destination for tourists and visitors, while recognising the need to sustain and conserve the environment and local communities (Policy ECN 15). - 8.2 It also states that in the open countryside, visitor accommodation should, wherever possible, be limited to the reuse of buildings that are structurally sound, or to chalets and caravans and new or extensions to existing sites for camping, caravans, and chalets which will be supported in accessible locations outside the two AONBs and the World Heritage Site and its buffer zone, provided the development is adequately screened, taking into account short and long range views, by existing topography or vegetation or new good quality landscaping compatible with the surrounding landscape. - 8.3 Cresswell Village has two large static caravan parks within its boundary and a touring caravan site has been recently approved (2022). - 8.4 The Drift Café is a local commercial venture with a range of structures attached. - 8.5 Tourism is important to the local community and the local economy.
+Policy 2 will work alongside and together with other development plan policies, including Northumberland Local Plan Policy ECN 15, by supporting tourism development that respects Cresswell's distinctive local character and unique historic, coastal, and rural heritage.